egekorkan/ProxyServient/README.md

 If you want to modify the same TD, you can use the *updateMe* action and send the new TD and the id that was returned by the *makeMePublic* request.
 You can also send the time the TD should be public.
 This is done with the *publicTime* by writing the time in seconds.
 It defaults to 24 hours if not sent and the client has to take this time into account for further requests.

 You can delete a TD by sending the id using the *deleteMe* action.

+In *makeMePublic* action the description Id returned in output data will have */td/* in the beginning.
+This should be kept when using the id in *updateMe* and *deleteMe* actions.

 # With Management